Adventure Lover? Places You’ll Love in Alberta, Canada

-The Star Mine Suspension Bridge spans Red Deer River in Drumheller, Alberta.
+The Rosedale Suspension Bridge spans Red Deer River in Drumheller, Alberta.
 A pedestrian bridge, it’s definitely not for the faint of heart—it’s 380-feet high!

 Originally built in 1931, the structure provided coal miners access to Star Mine.
 It was later rebuilt in 1958 to commemorate the valley’s “colourful mining history.”

 Bankhead Ghost Town is exactly what it sounds like—it’s a ghost town.
 At one point in time, however, it bustled with activity.